Amme Bhagavathi

 Amme Bhagavathi is a 1987 Indian Malayalam film, directed by Sreekumaran Thampi, starring Shankar, Menaka, Sukumari and Jagathy Sreekumar.
 The musical score is by M. S. Viswanathan.
-The film's plot is related to the famous Chottanikkara Bhagavathy Temple in Ernakulam district.
+The film's plot is related to the Chottanikkara Bhagavathy Temple in Ernakulam district.

 Plot

 Parvathy, a devotee of Goddess Durga, struggles to run her family.
 Goddess Durga comes in the form of Parvathy's daughter in order to teach a lesson to all those who trouble Parvathy.